 Professor Jian Li

-The conference will be organised by The University of Queensland’s Institute for Molecular Bioscience Centre for Superbug Solutions, where finding new therapeutics, diagnosis and monitoring of drug-resistant infections is one of our strategic priorities.
+The conference was organised by The University of Queensland’s Institute for Molecular Bioscience Centre for Superbug Solutions, where finding new therapeutics, diagnosis and monitoring of drug-resistant infections is one of our strategic priorities.